markuz449/Connect-4/Terminal/README.md

   <h3 align="center">Connect 4</h3>

   <p align="center">
-    This is a simple connect 4 game that is built in Rust.
+    This is a simple terminal game of Connect 4.
   </p>
 </p>